xchen389/cs4483game/README.md

-# cs4483game - Attack of the Bubbles
+# CS4483 Game - Attack of the Bubbles

 ## Game Design Documentation + Drive
 	https://drive.google.com/drive/folders/0B0QVWVNDpyXyVFYtQWdxTUxRcGs?usp=sharing

-## To run the game
+## How to Play The Game

 	-download and unzip the game
 	-Open a terminal in the root of this and